urschrei/ckmeans/README.md

 # Ckmeans
 Ckmeans clustering is an improvement on heuristic-based clustering approaches like Jenks.
-The algorithm was developed in [Haizhou Wang and Mingzhou Song](http://journal.r-project.org/archive/2011-2/RJournal_2011-2_Wang+Song.pdf) (2011) as a [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach to the problem of clustering numeric data into groups with the least
+The algorithm was developed by [Haizhou Wang and Mingzhou Song](http://journal.r-project.org/archive/2011-2/RJournal_2011-2_Wang+Song.pdf) (2011) as a [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach to the problem of clustering numeric data into groups with the least